Monopond/fax-api/README.md

 # V. Inbound Callback Service
 ## Description
+The inbound callback service allows you to receive documents that have been faxed to your fax number directly to your email inbox.
+Whenever a fax is received, we send an email to each of the recipients in this list with the fax document attached as TIFF.
-The inbound callback service allows our platform to post fax results to you upon fax message completion.
+The service allows our platform to post fax results to you via http callback by enabling the callback url in you inbound callback settings.

-You should set the callback settings either in UI or via API.
+To use this, you can either access the portal and configure you inbound callback settings or send via API requests with Monopond User account authorization.

 ## Callback Settings
 ### Setting the callback settings
+#### via API
-#### Request
+##### Request
 * URL: `/api/v1/incoming-fax-callback/settings`
 * Method: `POST`
 * Body: